What is Natural Skincare?

 NATURAL SKINCARE DEFINED

 What exactly is natural skincare?
-This should be easy, right?
-Well, unfortunately, there is no clear definition of natural when it comes to beauty products.
-To make it worse, in the US, there is no regulation for the use of the word "natural" on cosmetic labels.
-Any company can put natural on their label regardless of what is in the skincare product.
+Unfortunately, there is no clear definition of natural when it comes to beauty products.
+In the US, any beauty product can have all natural on its label regardless of what is actually in the product.

 3 TYPES OF NATURAL INGREDIENTS